Gruber

 });

-value, this is an opinionated platform-specific value of how to load configuration, parse environment variables and CLI arguments.
-You can completely customise this, check out the configuration module for more.
+First we create our config value, this is an opinionated instance of the Configuration class.
+It's used to load JSON files, parse environment variables and look up CLI arguments.
+You can create your own instance to completely customise this.

 The idea is that you always have a strongly-typed configuration available to use, so other parts of your app can rely on it.
 For each value in the configuration you specify its fallback and optionally how to pull a value from the CLI or environment variables.